 The tapir is most active at night, although it may sometimes be seen during the day.
 It might seem that the dramatic contrast in the tapir's colours would make it easy to see in the wild, but the animal's colouring is actually a type of camouflage.
 The two tones on its body help to disguise the animal as it moves through a forest lit by moonlight and containing shadows.
 The sharp boundary between the black and white parts of the tapir breaks up its shape at night.
-The pattern helps to prevent a viewer from seeing the outline of the tapir's body and recognizing that it's an animal.
+The pattern helps to prevent a viewer from seeing the outline of the its body and recognizing that it's an animal.
 This type of camouflage is known as destructive colouration.

 Other Features of the Animal

 The tapir's size and weight vary.
 Males may reach 6 feet in length and 720 pounds in weight.
 Females are generally heavier than males and may reach 900 pounds or more.
 An adult tapir is about 42 inches high at the shoulder.

-The tapir's body is narrower in the front than in the back.
-The animal has short legs and a very short tail.
+The animal's body is narrower in the front than in the back.
+It has short legs and a very short tail.
 There are four toes on each of its front feet and three toes on each of the back ones.
 The toes are widely separated.
-Each is covered by a thick layer of keratin, forming a hoof.
+Each one is covered by a thick layer of keratin, forming a hoof.

 The Malayan tapir's bulky appearance and short legs may give the impression that it's a slow and lumbering animal.
 This impression is very wrong, however.
 The animal can run fast when necessary.
 It's also a great swimmer and diver.